RamonJales/football-analysis-system-ia/README.md

 ## How to run:

 - In jupyter nootbook has a code for get the dataset and training the model.
+You can choose run in your local machine or in `google colab`, for example.

 - Create a file called `.env` and write into:
     ```bash